Improved calculation of radiative corrections to $\tau\to\pi\pi\nu_\tau$ decays

 where the ${\mathcal M}_k$ represent a collection of loop functions and kinematic factors.
 In particular, using an unsubtracted dispersion relation~\eqref{f_disp} ensures that the result is manifestly UV finite.
 Moreover, we checked that IR singularities and the chiral logarithms agree with ChPT, by evaluating Eq.~\eqref{f_disp_final} in the limit of a narrow resonance.
 Numerically, the evaluation becomes complicated by a superficial singularity at $s'=s''$ in one of the IR-divergent $D_0$ functions~\cite{Beenakker:1988jr}, which disappears due to a factorization property at the border of the phase space---a cancellation that needs to be made manifest for a stable implementation.
 Based on the same factorization one can show explicitly that the resulting contribution to $G_\text{EM}(s)$ is finite at threshold, in agreement with the expectation from ChPT.
-More details of our dispersive result for $G_\text{EM}(s)$ are given in Ref.~\cite{Colangelo:2025}.
+More details of our dispersive result for $G_\text{EM}(s)$ are given in Ref.~\cite{Colangelo:2025ivq}, which contains all the details concerning the analyses presented in this Letter.

-The dispersive calculation of $f_\text{loop}(s,t)$ does not yet account for the ChPT diagrams besides Fig.~\ref{fig:diagrams_ChPT}$(a)$, but due to the absence of any nontrivial analytic structure in the remaining ones, the full result can be constructed by matching at $s=t=0$: \beq f_\text{loop}^\text{full}(s,t)=f_\text{loop}^\text{disp}(s,t) - f_\text{loop}^\text{disp}(0,0) + f_\text{loop}^\text{ChPT}(0), \eeq which, as an added benefit, suppresses the high-energy part of the integral in Eq.~\eqref{f_disp_final} and thus reduces the sensitivity to the asymptotic form of $\Im f_+(s)$.
+The dispersive calculation of $f_\text{loop}(s,t)$ does not yet account for the ChPT diagrams besides Fig.~\ref{fig:diagrams_ChPT}$(a)$, but due to the absence of any nontrivial analytic structure in the remaining ones, the full result can be constructed by matching at $s=t=0$: \beq f_\text{loop}^\text{full}(s,t)=f_\text{loop}^\text{disp}(s,t) - f_\text{loop}^\text{disp}(0,0) + f_\text{loop}^\text{ChPT}(0,0), \eeq which, as an added benefit, suppresses the high-energy part of the integral in Eq.~\eqref{f_disp_final} and thus reduces the sensitivity to the asymptotic form of $\Im f_+(s)$.